2016 PGCE - Lifelong Learning - Huddersfield University, UK

 2004 Foundation Diploma in Art and Design, Leeds Arts University

-For seven years Michael has been a Lecturer in Art & Design working across a range of disciplines at Level 2, Level 3 and Level 4 in Further and Higher Education.
+For eight years Michael has been a Lecturer in Art & Design working across a range of disciplines at Level 2, Level 3 and Level 4 in Further and Higher Education.

 Having established the Foundation Diploma in Art, Design and Media at John Leggott College, Michael moved on to teach in inner city London before migrating to Brazil to lead the first ever Foundation Diploma in Art & Design in Latin America at the British School of Creative Arts (EBAC).
 When designing Foundation curriculum Michael's focus is how to incubate innovative ideas, structure critical thinking and establish toolkits for creativity.